Troubleshooting: Control 1.26 - Agent File Upload and File Analysis Restrictions

 - Enable retention lock if SEC 17a-4(f) WORM equivalence is required

-Cause: Container auditing not enabled
+Cause: Dataverse auditing not enabled

 - Confirm Microsoft Purview Audit (Standard or Premium) is enabled at the tenant level

-- Test by uploading a file and querying Purview → Audit → Search for the activity within 30 minutes
+- Test by uploading a knowledge file and querying Purview → Audit → Search for the activity within 30 minutes

 Symptom: Inventory Script Returns Incomplete or Empty Results